AndreSantosRaposo/Portfolio-Analysis/README.md

 - The data used was the company's internal data from the last 12 months (2021/12–2022/11): https://divvy-tripdata.s3.amazonaws.com/index.html
 - Both member and non-member data were considered and compared.
 - The project was made in SQL and Tableau.
+- PowerPoint was used for the final presentations, but there's a PDF option too.